Cecilia Metella's grave. Beautiful etching from 1796 by Francesco Morelli

 Description

-The Tomb of Cecilia Metella.
-A beautiful etching from 1796 by Francesco Morelli featuring figures in the foreground; it has a small tear at the bottom and has been trimmed along the edges.
+Tomb of Cecilia Metella.
+A beautiful etching from 1796 by Francesco Morelli featuring figures in the foreground; it has a small tear at the bottom and has been reduced at the edges.

 François Morel was born around 1768 in Franche-Comté and died after 1830.
 He was a student of Volpato.
 He worked in Italy, especially in Rome, where he engraved religious themes and landscapes.
 See E. Benezit, volume 9, p.
 833, Grund 1999.